Netflix/vmaf/resource/doc/ffmpeg.md

 We provide a few examples how you can construct the FFmpeg command line and use VMAF as a filter.
 Note that you may need to download the test videos from [vmaf_resource](https://github.com/Netflix/vmaf_resource/tree/master/python/test/resource).

 Below is an example on how you can run FFmpeg+libvmaf on a pair of YUV files.
 Note that `src01_hrc00_576x324.yuv` is the reference video and `src01_hrc01_576x324.yuv` is the distorted video. `-r 24` sets the frame rate, and `PTS-STARTPTS` synchronizes the PTS (presentation timestamp) of the two videos.
+Note that it is important to set the frame rate and the PTS right, since FFmpeg filters synchronize based on timestamps instead of frames.

 The `log_path` is set to standard output `/dev/stdout`.
 It uses the `model_path` at location `/usr/local/share/model/vmaf_v0.6.1.pkl` (which is the default and can be omitted).

 ```
 ffmpeg -video_size 576x324 -r 24 -pixel_format yuv420p -i yuv/src01_hrc00_576x324.yuv \